sdhEmily/BloxMgr/README.md

 It allows you to easily install mods and modify FastFlags\
 You need [Python](https://www.python.org/downloads/) to use this

-## Features

-- Easy mod/FastFlag manager
-- Option to disable the beta app
-- Ability to restore the old death sound

 ## Usage
 ### There are 2 ways to run RobloxPatcher